Endue Software Data Breach Settlement: $65 Cash Payment, Up to $2,500 in Losses, and 2 Years of Medical Data & Credit Monitoring

 When Will Payments Be Made?

-Payments will only be issued if the court grants final approval at the July 15, 2026 hearing and after any appeals are resolved, and after the administrator finishes processing claims.
-That typically takes several months or longer after the hearing.
-When you file, you can usually choose an electronic payment option or a mailed check.
+Payments depend on the court granting final approval at the July 15, 2026 hearing and the resolution of any appeals, followed by the administrator finishing claims processing, which typically takes several months or longer after the hearing.

 Legitimate settlement administrators never ask you to pay a fee to receive your payment.
 File only through the official settlement website, and never share bank or payment information in response to an unsolicited call, text, or email about this settlement.